-- 1. Ribas, W., Teacher Supervision and Evaluation of Teachers, School Clinicians, and Administrators.
-The Educational, Procedural, Social and Emotional Standards and Processes in Supervision and Evaluation.
-Includes an appendix of almost 300 pre-written specific feedback paragraphs for teachers and school clinicians. - 2.
+- 1. Ribas, W., Teacher Supervision and Evaluation That Works!
+The Educational, Legal, Public Relations (Political), and Social Emotional Standards and Processes in Supervision and Evaluation.
+This text was revised in 2011 using the same professional research and practice that the task force used to make its recommendation. - 2.
 Ribas, W., Brady, D, Tamerat, J, Deane, J., Greer, V and Billings, C: Instructional Practices That Maximize Student Achievement: For Teachers by Teachers.
-This text was is aligned with the performance rubrics use in MA, RI, Danielson, Marzano, and other teacher performance rubrics.
-It includes new sections about working effectively with special education and English language learners. - 3.
+This text was revised in 2017 to include all the components of effective teaching described in Standards 1-4 of the teacher and SISP rubrics. - 3.
 Ribas, W., Handout packet for Teacher Evaluation That Works I. With 220 pages of supporting materials - 4.
 Free: Ribas Associates observable behavior connection document.
-This document aligns the teacher performance rubric elements with the observable behaviors that represent those elements.
+This document aligns the teacher performance rubric elements with the observable behaviors that represent those elements. - 5.
+Free: Ribas Associates paragraph banks.
+This resource and specialized includes over 300 pre-written paragraphs addressing the most common teacher instructional support educator behaviors found in the performance rubrics.
+This easy to use online resource saves evaluators hundreds of hours each year.
+It is designed be easily adapted to each districts evaluation system and for use with iPads and other tablet hardware and software.